-PREREQUISITE: COA 205 with a grade of at least a "C" and declared Coaching minor or consent of instructor.
+PREREQUISITE: COA 205 with a grade of at least a "C" or consent of instructor.
 The class is intended for student in the MSU coaching minor and/or experienced coaches who wish to examine current issues in coaching such as dealing with athletes with concussions, coaching the female athlete, emphasizing sportsmanship and ethics in sport, or coach/parent relationships in detail.